Mostafamabrok/ModManager/README.md

 # ModManager

-This application helps users sort their mods for videogames (Minecraft in particular).
+This application helps users sort their Minecraft Mods (May expand to other games in the future).

 ### Prerequisites (Subject to Change)